fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ## Future Work

-We lack a mechanism for profiling the evaluation of individual trees, which could guide decisions regarding the correct partitioning as well as on whether the `executor` is sufficient.
-Ideally, we could even switch at runtime, but, more realistically, we can just have a way of tracking the time spent in each tree evaluation.
+- We lack a mechanism for profiling the evaluation of individual trees, which could guide decisions regarding the correct partitioning as well as on whether to use Numba.

-Numeric filters (e.g., fixed-point iterations post tree evaluation) are supported in the design but not yet implemented in the codebase.
+- Numeric filters (e.g., fixed-point iterations post tree evaluation) are supported in the design but not yet implemented in the codebase.

 ## Conclusion

-The compiler provides a complete pipeline: representing computations as DAGs, partitioning them into evaluable units, and supporting multiple execution strategies, including a Python-based step-by-step interpreter and JIT-compilation using Numba.
+The compiler provides a complete pipeline: representing computations as DAGs, partitioning them into evaluable units, and supporting multiple execution strategies, including a step-by-step interpreter and JIT-compilation using Numba.
 This enables flexibility in balancing debuggability and performance, and allows the system to adapt to future workloads or computational backends.